MartinBergstrom/MultichatTest/README.md

 java MainServerHandler "portnummer"

-Typing messages is trivial and can be send by the clicking the sendbutton or simply pressing the ENTER key
+Typing messages is trivial and can be send by clicking the sendbutton or simply pressing the ENTER key